-Abil, who wants to return and fight in Damascus, strolled in to change the TV channel from a news station showing shots of the battle for Aleppo to a personal favorite of mine and Emilie’s; a channel that shows a round-the-clock direct link to Mecca—watching people circling the Kaaba is oddly hypnotic.
-This station also handily broadcasts a prayer that tells you what time to break your fast, and if we learned anything about being in the Middle East during Ramadan, it’s that Iftar is the one thing guaranteed to be on time.
+Abil, who wants to return and fight in Damascus, strolled in to change the TV channel from a news station showing shots of the battle for Aleppo to a personal favourite of mine and Emilie’s; A channel that shows a round-the-clock direct link to Mecca – watching people circling the Kaaba is oddly hypnotic.
+This station also handily broadcasts a prayer that tells you what time to break your fast, and if we’d learnt anything about being in the Middle East during Ramadan, it’s that Iftar is the one thing guaranteed to be on time.

 Everyone shuffled into the room and arranged themselves around the feast.
 The apartment might have had a slightly Syrian-Men-Behaving-Badly-vibe to it, but they served us some incredible cuisine.
 There was hummus, baba ghanoush, several things involving potatoes, salad, two kinds of bread, foul (pronounced “fool”, a kind of garlicky bean dip) and an enormous platter of chicken and rice.
 For several minutes, the only sounds in the room were that of the fan whirring in the corner and some contented munching.